torresroger776/TranscriptionPipeline/README.md

 ## **Future Improvements**

 - Allow batch YouTube channel and playlist submission
-- Add support for other video platforms
+- Add support for other video platforms (currently YouTube only)
 - Build a minimal web UI for end users
+- Accept natural language prompting